bellstedt-lab/hsqc2struc/README.md

 1. Change into the new hsqc2struc directory and now you are ready to use our model (see next section)

 ### Usage
 Run ```python3 hsqc2struc.py peak_list_ubiquitin.csv``` and the secondary structure content of Ubiquitin will be predicted using our CatBoost model.
-NOw you are ready to adopt the expample script and to run the command with your own csv HSQC peak list.
-Be carefull not (!) to include any peaks belonging to side chain NH2 groups.
+Feel free to adapt the example script and to run the command with your own HSQC peak list (*.csv).
+Be careful not (!) to include any peaks belonging to side chain NH2 groups.

 ## Integration into Bruker TopSpin
 ### Requirements